I recently got back from a trip to the Arctic. This is a fun timelapse clip I shot while I was there. It was taken with a GoPro HERO5 Black.

 We weren’t just crashing through the ice pack because we could.
 We were looking for polar bears (and found some, but that’s a different post).
 This is precisely the kind of drifting ice pack where they, and seals they feed on, live on during the summer.

 I have more information on the this drift ice here.

-This was a very simple setup: a GoPro HERO5 Black mounted on a GoPro Jaws clamp (without the goose neck).
-The clamp was around one of the ship’s rails, and the tension was plenty strong enough to keep the camera still relative to the ship, even when we rammed into some of the heavier ice that brought the ship to sudden halt.
+This was a very simple setup: a GoPro HERO5 Black mounted on a Jaws clamp (without the goose neck).
+The clamp was around one of the ship’s rails on the top deck, and the tension was plenty strong enough to keep the camera still relative to the ship, even when we rammed into some of the heavier ice that brought the ship to sudden halt.

 The still photo at the top of the page was also taken with the same camera, this time in the photo mode using the RAW (gpr) file setting and Protune turned on.

 The editing, audio track, and titles were added in Final Cut Pro X. Some sections were retimed in Final Cut to speed them up further to keep the whole thing to a reasonable length.